savvythunder/pypage/replit.md

 ## Overview

 This is a Flask-based web application that provides a Python HTML generator library with a web interface for creating, editing, and managing HTML pages programmatically.
 Users can write Python code to generate responsive web pages using an object-oriented approach, with components like Page, Heading, Paragraph, Lists, Images, and Forms.
-The application features a code editor with syntax highlighting, live preview functionality, and a gallery system for managing generated pages.
+The application features a code editor with syntax highlighting, live preview functionality, a gallery system for managing generated pages, and now includes enhanced modern navigation bars, a page.run() method for direct execution, and visual configuration tools.

+## Recent Changes (August 2025)

+- **Added page.run() method**: Users can now run websites directly from Python code using `page.run()` which opens the generated HTML in a browser
+- **Enhanced Navigation Bar**: Implemented modern navigation bar with gradient styling, dropdown support, mobile responsiveness, and hamburger menu
+- **Configuration Web Interface**: Created visual tools for navbar configuration and CSS building accessible through the Tools menu
+- **Improved CSS Handling**: Enhanced CSS builder with responsive breakpoints, method chaining, and visual CSS rule editor
+- **Modern UI Components**: Added sticky navigation, scroll effects, and improved mobile experience

 ## User Preferences